 If you’re using Photoshop, there’s a handy feature called Save for Web.

-If you want to use a solution that manages everything for you, I recommend the Imagify extension, which will compress all your pictures without loss of quality.
+If you want to use a solution that manages everything for you on WordPress, I recommend the Imagify plugin, which will compress all your pictures without loss of quality.

 How do you fill in the attributes of your photos on WordPress?

 The first thing to do here is to name your image files correctly.
 If you are going to upload a photo describing a house in Boston to WordPress, call it house-boston.jpg.